Mindful Self-Compassion Class

 Monica Gelinas is a refreshing voice in the field of positive psychology.
 She is the founder of New Season New Vision life coaching, a speaker, author, and certified practitioner in positive psychology, integrating self-compassion tools for her clients as well as her own personal well-being.

-Diane Rane Jones has been practicing meditation for many years.
+Diane Rane Jones has been a student of mindfulness and meditation for many years.
 Integrating self-compassion into her practice has been a life-changing experience and she can’t wait to share it with you.
-Diane currently works as an Educator for Girls with Grit, an Austin-based organization working with teens to prevent sex trafficking through education.
+Diane currently works as a Program Facilitator for Girls Empowerment Network, an Austin-based organization igniting the power in girls through self-efficacy skill building.

 1) Fill out the required MSC Participant Background Survey